Deadline and Registration Procedures

 The Grade/Level you have entered

 The Composer and Complete Title of your selection (prior to each piece)For example:

 My name is John Smith.
 I have entered Grade 4 Piano and I will be playing Sonatina in F Major, op.
 168, no. 1, 1st movement by Anton Diabelli.

-My name is Idina Menzel.
+My name is Mary Smith.
 I have entered Junior Musical Theatre and I will be singing “My Favourite Things” from The Sound of Music.
 Music by Richard Rodgers, Lyrics by Oscar Hammerstein II.

 - Video editing during a piece is not allowed under any circumstances.
 This will be automatic grounds for disqualification.
 Each piece should be filmed in one continuous take.
-The only editing allowed is the insertion of an introduction, and the editing together of the required pieces to form one document.
-Please do not submit multiple videos – each competitor must submit all of the required pieces within one video entry per discipline.
+The only editing allowed is the insertion of an introductiont.
+All pieces for your competition category must be joined together in one Youtube Link for submission purposes.

 - No marks are awarded at Provincial Competitions.
 Adjudicators will award First, Second and Third places as well as Honourable Mentions to other deserving candidates.